 Human onlookers are irritated by baby human tantrums too, although rarely react so overtly.
 However, I expect many feel they would like to.
 Generally, irritated humans just groan and complain, at least to themselves.
 Isn’t it marvelous how science is inextricably chipping away at the superiority pedestal on which our species has so proudly stood?
-Rather than being made in God’s image, we are simply one among many in life’s family tree.
-We just need some proof to accept it.
+Rather than being made in God’s image, we are simply one fruit among many in life’s family tree.